pranay-code/energyintro/README.md

 # The Energy Odyssey: Introduction to Energy and Forecasting industry

 **The Energy Odyssey** is an interactive web application designed to help new hires and enthusiasts get comfortable with the complex world of the Energy Grid.
-It takes users on a journey from the fundamental physics of energy to the place where you are comfortable with energy domain.
+It takes users on a journey from the fundamental physics of energy to the place where you are comfortable with energy domain/ forecasting.

 🔗 **Live Demo:** [https://pranay-code.github.io/energyintro/](https://pranay-code.github.io/energyintro/)